silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/Field_types/05_UploadField.md

    String values are interpreted as permission codes.
  * `setCanUpload`: (boolean|string) Can the user upload new files, or just select from existing files.
    String values are interpreted as permission codes.
- * `setDownloadTemplateName`: (string) javascript template used to display already uploaded files, see javascript/UploadField_downloadtemplate.js.
+ * `setDownloadTemplateName`: (string) javascript template used to display already uploaded files.
  * `setFileEditFields`: (FieldList|string) FieldList $fields or string $name (of a method on File to provide a fields) for the EditForm (Example: 'getCMSFields').
  * `setFileEditActions`: (FieldList|string) FieldList $actions or string $name (of a method on File to